All Episodes

 In both instances, we need to know what was the threat assessment.

-We need to understand what that information is, because if it was politicized by the White House, that's a big problem.
+Because if it was politicized by the White House, that's a big problem.

 If the intelligence community got it wrong, that's an even bigger problem.

-I I've got to follow this up though.
+I've got to follow this up, though.

-We've got the I'm gonna play this statement.
+I'm going to play this statement.

-When he talked about, you know, the Chinese, we're we're talking to them diplomatically, but our military isn't communicating.
+When he talked about, you know, the Chinese, we're talking to them diplomatically, but our military isn't communicating.

-I mean, this is a serious statement, Rick.
+I mean, this is a serious statement.

-Take a listen to this, and I want to get your read on it.
+Rick, take a listen to this, and I want to get your read on it.

-We still have an embassy in Beijing with a terrific ambassador, uh Nick Burns, um, and the State Department also can communicate directly with uh PRC's embassy personnel here.
+We still have an embassy in Beijing with a terrific ambassador, Nick Burns.

 So the lines are open.